Camp Fire (2018): Damage and displacement

 The community of Concow and the town of Paradise were destroyed within the first six hours of the fire, losing an estimated 95 percent of their buildings.
 The town of Magalia also suffered substantial damage, and the community of Pulga, California suffered some.
-Nearly 19,000 buildings were destroyed, most of them homes, along with five public schools in Paradise, a rest home, churches, part of Feather River hospital, a Christmas tree farm, a large shopping center anchored by a Safeway, several fast food chains, such as Black Bear Diner and McDonald's, and numerous small businesses, as well.
+Nearly 19,000 buildings were destroyed, most of them homes, along with five public schools in Paradise, a rest home, churches, part of Feather River hospital, a Christmas tree farm, a large shopping center anchored by a Safeway, several fast food chains, such as Black Bear Diner and McDonald's, and numerous small businesses as well.
 The Honey Run Covered Bridge over nearby Butte Creek, the last three-span Pratt-style truss bridge in the United States, was incinerated on November 10.

+Housing recovery in fire-impacted areas typically focuses on home owners and overlooks the needs of disadvantaged groups.
+After the fire, FEMA invited residents to purchase the mobile homes they were provided after the disaster.
+However, relocating mobile homes in high fire-risk areas was not permitted, and any mobile homes that did not meet the California fire code were mandated to be removed.

 In May 2019, NPR reported that more than 1,000 families who were displaced by the fire were still looking for housing six months later.
 Rural northern California had been experiencing a severe housing shortage and growing homelessness crisis, compounded in part due to the fire.
 Prior to the fire, Chico had a housing vacancy rate of less than three percent.
 The loss of several thousand residences placed additional strain on Butte County's housing market.
 Average list prices for homes were reported to have increased by more than 10 percent.

 Summary of structural damage reported by Cal Fire: